 Kymberly Redmond, a décor expert with Breslow Home Design Center out of New Jersey, suggests using Edgecomb Gray in open spaces because the hue is rich enough to stand up to high ceilings in bright interiors, but it will not make large rooms without much sunlight feel unwelcoming.
 She says her favorite places for this color include hallways, open staircases, and double height foyers.

-Redmond also offers this juicy tidbit—rumor has it Megan Markle is using various grays and warm whites for her nursery, so in Redmond's humble opinion, greige is fit for royalty.
+Redmond also offers this juicy tidbit—rumor has it Meghan Markle used various grays and warm whites for her nursery, so in Redmond's humble opinion, greige is fit for royalty.

 08 of 10